Frequently Asked Questions

 Yes, I am an accredited Medicare provider and can accept MHCP for patients with a GP referral.

-Please note that Medicare does not fund couple therapy, however it does fund therapy for sexual issues, and one on one therapy, with or without a support person, for issues that may include interpersonal difficulties etc.
+Please note that Medicare does not fund couple therapy, however it does fund therapy for sexual issues, and one on one therapy for issues that may include interpersonal difficulties etc.

 With a MHCP, Medicare will cover $75 of your fees.